Missing Massachusetts woman’s husband arrested

 46-year-old Brian Walshe was arrested and charged with misleading a police investigation.

-According to the Cohasset Police Department, 39 year-old Ana Walshe was last seen at her home shortly after midnight on Jan.
+According to the Cohasset Police Department, Ana Walshe was last seen at her home shortly after midnight on Jan.
 1. Cohasset lies roughly 20 miles southeast of Boston.

 Friends say she’s a wife and a mother to three young boys.